Howlerloud/Essex-Pc-s/README.md

   </ul>
       <img src="assets/readme_media/builds.jpg">
       <ul>
         <li>I want easy to use navigation to find the information I need.
 The navigation bar is simple and easy to read located in the top left of the screen on desktop and at the top on mobile.
-It inaccessible on all pages except the form page which contains a link back to the home page.</li>
+It is inaccessible on all pages except the form page which contains a link back to the home page.</li>
       </ul>
           <img src="assets/readme_media/navigation.jpg">
           <img src="assets/readme_media/navigation_mobile.jpg">
           <ul>
-        <li>Im struggling to decide on a build, do you have physical store I can visit to see the PC build in person and decide?
+        <li>Im struggling to decide on a build, do you have a physical store I can visit to see the PC build in person and decide?
 Yes you can come visit us at your local store on the highstreet!</li>
       </ul>
           <img src="assets/readme_media/find_us.jpg">
   <h4>Returning Users</h4>